-While sitting in my room with a random book about cooking leftovers, these are what dashed through my mind.
+While sitting in my room with a random book about leftover cooking, these are what went through my mind.

 I have a problem.
-I think too much and too high of my multi-tasking ablities in the kitchen.
+I think too much and too high of my multi-tasking abilities in the kitchen.
 And I have this enthusiasm that almost borders on neurotic - an enthusiasm to do something extravagant while cooking.
 Which translates to my mother as plundering her kitchen.
 But really, why else would I be in the kitchen this morning from one to five, slogging it out?
-'Cos, I knew that just an apple cheesecake would only be limiting myself.
-I like when I have a lot of juggling to do in the kitchen.
+Because I knew that just an apple cheesecake would only be limiting myself.
+I like it when I have a lot of juggling to do in the kitchen.
 And then take another couple of hours to bring it all back to normal.
 And that stage after the kitchen is cleaned up after dinner, and after I clean it up again after baking - that is what I love.
-Those are the moments that give birth to...
 Did someone just yawn?
-Okay, so that's why I went for the big one.
+Alright, long story short, that's why I went for the big one.
 Get it?

-This souffléd cheesecake came up pretty well, and did not sink much earlier than it anyways would eventually.
+This souffléd cheesecake came up pretty well, and did not sink at all.
 That is probably because I had my hands on every single thing in the kitchen, except the oven door.
 Or rather I forced my hands off the door.
 The cheesecake soufflé came out looking gorgeous, the lust-after kinds.
-There is a layer, just below the filling, and above the crust which consists of caramelized apples.
+There is a layer, just below the filling and right above the crust, of caramelized apples.
 So basically, rather than mixing caramelized apples into the batter, I had it sandwiched between the crust and the filling.
-Just like always, I cut out a warm piece for myself.
+And like always, I cut out a warm piece for myself.

 Now, many of you would suggest having the cheesecake refrigerated until next day and served chilled.
-Trust me on this, have a slice of warm cheesecake with freshly whipped cream or without - but warm - and you will never want to have a cheesecake that is cooled down, ever.
-Unless you are like simply lazy, or can't wait so much to warm it up.
-I am neither of these when it comes to getting a warm piece tasting of all-good-things-in-the-world, you see.
+Trust me, have a slice of warm cheesecake with freshly whipped cream or without - but warm - and you will never want to have a cheesecake that is cooled down, ever.
+Unless you are like simply lazy.
+It's like a warm piece of all-the-good-things-in-the-world in your mouth.

-Of course you know what flambéing is, and for those who don't - it's how you get people around to drop jaws as a near boring-looking dish transforms into blaze and drama at the table.
+This is the part where it gets interesting.
+So of course you know what flambéing is, and for those who don't - it's how you get people around to drop jaws as a near boring-looking dish transforms into blaze and drama.
 It's an emotion.
 Or well, it's just another one of a million ways to impress guests at the table.
 Or one of the many ways to annoy and scare your family.
 The taste, mind you, is acquired.
 Use Brandy, Cognac or Rum.
 As this is a dessert, a fruit flavoured brandy would compliment it well.
 Doesn't work for champagnes and table wines.
 Ideally 40% alcohol, 80-proof.